mukeshkumarcs/mukeshkumarcs/README.md

 ### 💼 Currently

-- Leading **Conversational AI initiatives** as a Manager at a cutting-edge AI firm
+- Leading **Conversational AI initiatives** in a lead position at a cutting-edge AI firm
 - Exploring **LLM-enhanced agent frameworks** to empower autonomous task execution
 - Designing and deploying production-grade bots using **multi-cloud architecture**
 - Actively collaborating with cross-functional teams to improve **user engagement, retention, and satisfaction**